 Walker was the Libertarian Party of Georgia’s candidate for Lt.
 Governor in 1994.
-He and another LP candidate, Sharon Harris, filed suit in United States District Court in Atlanta challenging a 1990 law that required drug testing of candidates for political office in Georgia.
+He and another Libertarian candidate, Sharon Harris, filed suit in United States District Court in Atlanta challenging the constitutionality of a 1990 law that required drug testing of candidates for political office in Georgia.

 Zell Miller was Governor at that time.
 That’s why the case is known as Chandler v.
 Miller.
 Walker created the pleadings, argued in the District court, and appealed that court’s erroneous decision to the Eleventh Circuit Court of Appeals in Atlanta where he lost on a 2-1 decision.

 Undeterred, Mr. Chandler reasoned that the law was a violation of the 4th amendments prohibition of warrantless search and seizures, and continued pursuing the case which has now been widely viewed as an important legal fight for freedom.